jovsa/jovsa.github.io/_posts/2021-10-12-notes-the-playing-field.md

 While traders still need to train themselves to dig deeply, the essential skill is spotting the key drivers of a situation — seeing the underlying reality — not coming up with the raw analysis.
 Pride of authorship is an obstacle when it comes to making money.

-Attrition at this level is high.
+<mark>Attrition at this level is high since you are always competing with an index.
+Hence, if you don't feel like it you can get burnt out.
+You can change the index (ex.
+IC, EM, director, etc...) but it's still an index.
+People also jump around a lot here. </mark>.
 Each year ten percent or more of this cohort either peels off into non-buy side roles (marketing or operations) or leaves the industry.
 The system sorts the more relationship-oriented “fast twitch” people into roles as dedicated traders or marketers.

 > Here you are competing with a index.
 > Notice, that the playing field has gone from 10,000 -> 1,000.